Click to listen to this article

 Another pro of working in renewable energy is that it relies solely on technology for harvesting and transport.
 While other forms of energy like oil and gas require continuous manual labor to be extracted and produced, renewable energy can be gathered and shared using technology alone.

-Technology is constantly being upgraded and improved upon, meaning renewable energy harvesting will only become more efficient and cost-effective as time goes on.
+Technology is constantly being upgraded and improved upon.
+Harvesting renewable energy will only become more efficient and cost-effective as time goes on.

 Renewable energy has low maintenance requirements